France Outlaws Vegetarian

 Are you kidding me?
 Being French, this news just about socked me in the gut.
-Actually, even my father who is a pescatarian (no red or white meat, no cow dairy products, only goat cheese and fish) keeps telling me that France will be the last country in the world to willingly decrease its meat consumption because people are soo attached to their steak and fries.
-As of today, France has to be one of the most vegan hostile country in the world.
+Actually, even my father who is a pescatarian (no red or white meat, no cow dairy products, only goat cheese, and fish) keeps telling me that France will be the last country in the world to willingly decrease its meat consumption because people are soo attached to their steak and fries.
+As of today, France has to be one of the most vegan hostile countries in the world.
 Come on, there is attachment and there is obsession!
 This is ridiculous and so sad for this country!

 There are a few moments in my life where I have wanted to entirely dissociate myself from my country of birth, and well this would be one of them.
-I felt the same when blatent tampering with voting machines and other unethical tactics resulted in someone I won’t name, steal the elections.
+I felt the same when blatant tampering with voting machines and other unethical tactics resulted in someone I won’t name, steal the elections.
 I almost considered moving to Canada!

 So what could have caused such a drastic decision?

-‘The French agriculture minister, Bruno Lemaire, declared in January 2010 that the government’s aim in determining its public nutritional policy was to defend the French agricultural model and specifically to counter initiatives such as those of Paul McCartney calling for a reduced consumption of meat with his Meatless Monday campaign.’
+‘The French agriculture minister, Bruno Lemaire, declared in January 2010 that the government’s aim in determining its public nutritional policy was to defend the French agricultural model and specifically to counter initiatives such as those of Paul McCartney calling for reduced consumption of meat with his Meatless Monday campaign.’